aurelien-boch/LibFd/readme.md

 LibFd is a C++ library that wraps some C functions and allow you to do cool stuff with it.
-You can for example launch asynchronous functions, monitor fd, create fd and trigger it manually and many other things.
+You can for example launch asynchronous functions, monitor fds, create fds and trigger it manually and many other things.

 - [Installing](#installing)
 - [FdMonitor](#FdMonitor)